Law, ethics and technological innovation

 • Emma Breeze's research focuses on armed conflict, technology, intelligence and international crimes.

-• Aleksandra Cavoski is a Professor of Law whose research interests are in the field of environmental law and EU law, including the intersection of law and other disciplines, in particular politics, science, public policy and language.
+• Aleksandra Cavoski is a Professor of Law.
+She focuses on environmental law and EU law.
+Her research looks at how law connects with politics, science, public policy, and language.

-• Peter Coe's research focusses on the changing nature of journalism, and how this impacts on free speech, the public sphere and democracy, and press freedom and regulation.
+• Peter Coe's research looks at how journalism is changing.
+It explores the effects on free speech, the public sphere, democracy, and press freedom and regulation.

 • Caroline Collins is interested in Criminal Law.